Stereoisomeric furan/maleimide adducts as latent monomers for one-shot sequence-controlled polymerization†

 As a primary structure, the sequence plays an important role in the hierarchical self-assembly and the performance of polymers.
-However, the sequence control is a tough challenging, especially for the chain polymerization.
-Herein, toward more diversified sequence structures, two stereoisomeric furan/maleimide adducts, i.e., endo- and exo-isomers, were introduced as latent monomers.
-The endo-latent monomer can be activated under low temperature, ~40 oC; while the exo-one can only be significantly activated under high temperature, ~110 oC.
-The distinct temperature of maleimide activation (or deprotection) enabled the selective release of maleimide by finely tuning the polymerization temperature.
-The sequence structures were thus greatly enriched by manipulating the temperature change mode, time of each temperature slot and feed ratio of co-monomers.
-Here, the sequence-controlled triblock quadripolymer was unprecedentedly created by the stereoisomeric latent monomers via a one-shot feeding of four co-monomers at initial.
-The stereoisomeric latent monomers reinforced the latent monomer strategy and greatly diversified sequence structures, offering more models for exploring the structure/property relationship.
+However, sequence control is a tough challenge, especially for chain polymerization.
+Herein, toward more diversified sequence structures, two stereoisomeric furan/maleimide adducts, i.e., endo- and exo-isomers were introduced as latent monomers.
+The endo-latent monomer can be activated under a low temperature, ∼40 °C, while the exo-isomer can only be significantly activated under a high temperature, ∼110 °C. The distinct temperature of maleimide activation (or deprotection) enabled the selective release of maleimide by finely tuning the polymerization temperature.
+The sequence structures were thus greatly enriched by manipulating the temperature change mode, time of each temperature slot, and feed ratio of co-monomers.
+Here, a sequence-controlled triblock quadripolymer was unprecedentedly created from the stereoisomeric latent monomers via one-shot feeding of four co-monomers at the beginning.
+The stereoisomeric latent monomers reinforced the latent monomer strategy and led to greatly diversified sequence structures, offering more models for exploring the structure/property relationship.